QuantEcon/lecture-julia.myst/_sources/getting_started_julia/getting_started.md

 ```

-1. Download and install Julia following the [Juliaup instructions](https://github.com/JuliaLang/juliaup#installation) or manually installing from [download page](http://julialang.org/downloads/), accepting all default options.
-That is,
+1. Download and install Julia following the [Juliaup instructions](https://github.com/JuliaLang/juliaup#installation)
-    - Easiest method may be executing `winget install julia -s msstore` in a Windows terminal, or
+    - Windows: easiest method is `winget install julia -s msstore` in a Windows terminal
-    - `curl -fsSL https://install.julialang.org | sh` on a Mac terminal.
+    - Linux/Mac: in a terminal use `curl -fsSL https://install.julialang.org | sh`
-    - We recommend installing [manually](https://julialang.org/downloads/platform/#linux_and_freebsd) on Linux.
+    - If you have previously installed Julia manually, you will need to uninstall previous versions before switching to `juliaup`.
-    - If you have previously installed Julia manually, you will need to uninstall previous versions before switching to Juliaup.
+    - Alternatively, can manually install from [download page](http://julialang.org/downloads/), accepting all default options

 2. Open Julia, by either
     - Navigating to Julia through your menus or desktop icons (Windows, Mac), or
-    - Opening a terminal and type `julia` (Windows; to set this up on macOS, see [here](https://julialang.org/downloads/platform/#macos); to set this up on Linux, see [here](https://julialang.org/downloads/platform/#linux_and_freebsd)).
+    - Opening a terminal and type `julia` (which should work for all OS if you used `juliaup`.
+Otherwise see [here](https://julialang.org/downloads/platform/))

    You should now be looking at something like this